ravib31/We-care/README.md

-It is a Computer Institute website where you can take a idea about the college program and campus tour,it is totally responsive.
+It is a Freelancing project for a Computer Institute where you can take a idea about the college program and campus tour,it is totally responsive.

 Tech-
  1-React + Vite,